 About rape: The storyline of Kissed By a Rose contains rape, though it is not the main focus.
 Even after having written this story, I am still no supporter of any piece of writing that has rape as anything other than the ugly, humiliating thing that it is.
 My background research in the process of creating Kissed By a Rose has only confirmed this.
 Being forced to have intimate relations with someone against your will is not romantic or desirable and should not be portrayed as such.
 Good things can come out of horrible events, as I've tried to show in the story, but it's still not a path someone would choose for themselves (my thanks to LunaMoth116 for helping me sort out my thoughts on this topic).

 After years of being unable to come up with another Beauty and the Beast plot that even had a shot at matching Kissed By a Rose (at least in my own mind), I was finally inspired by, of all things, a visit to Busch Gardens Williamsburg.
 The result was a blending of Beauty and the Beast and the storyline of the 3D ride "Curse of DarKastle".
 I have also set the story firmly in historical context rather than a fantasy version of France or Germany that never existed.
-I will probably have more to say about it once it's complete.
+I am really pleased with how it turned out and it was fun to explore some different themes within the Beauty and the Beast mythos.

 --The Eternal Enemy